rackerlabs/rackspace-how-to/content/cloud-servers/resize-standard-and-general-purpose-servers.md

 **Note:** Standard servers that are running Microsoft&reg; Windows cannot be resized down.
 All other standard servers can be resized either up or down.
 However, be aware of the potential for data loss if you size down.
 General Purpose servers can only be resized to larger servers.
-All other flavors, OnMetal servers, and any server that boots from a Cloud Block Storage volume cannot be resized.

 1. Log in to the [Cloud Control Panel](https://mycloud.rackspace.com).